 |Malware Removal (Windows)||

-To sum up, there are PUAs that are advertised as tools that supposed to fix errors or other issues, remove unnecessary files, and/or be useful in some other ways.
-Although, quite often such programs do not function as they are advertised and are designed only to generate revenue for their developers.
+In summary, many PUAs that are advertised as tools that supposedly fix errors or other issues, remove unnecessary files, and are useful in various other ways.
+In fact, they do not function as advertised and are designed only to generate revenue for the developers.
 More examples of other PUAs are Registry Cleaner, CleanMyPC and Web Companion.

 How did potentially unwanted applications install on my computer?